-Homemade Granola Step by Step with Pictures:
+Homemade Granola Step by Step

 Mix all the dry ingredients in a large bowl.
 If there is something you’d like to add instead, or in addition, then just adjust the dry ingredients accordingly.
 If you add more nuts, put in less oats or puffed rice, etc.

 Mix honey, oil, water, and cinnamon in a sauce pan and heat until melted.
 Brown sugar can be substituted for honey.
-Just add 1/4 more water.
+Just add 1/4 cup more water.

-Stir honey mixture into dry mixture until everything is slightly moist.
-I tend to use a spoon and a hand to mix it well.
+Stir the honey mixture into the dry mixture until everything is slightly moist.
+I tend to use one large spoon and one hand to mix it well.
 But be careful!
 Scalding oil will hurt.

-Spread out into glass dishes about an inch deep and put in a 350 F degree oven for 20 minutes.
+Spread the granola out into glass dishes about an inch deep and put in a 350 degree Fahrenheit oven for 20 minutes.
 Keep checking and stirring occasionally because the sides will start to brown first and you don’t want it to burn.

 Take it out when it is just starting to brown, otherwise it will taste too well done.
 It will continue to dry as it cools.
 Add raisins or chocolate chips or whatever other goodies you’d like, adding fesh fruit only when ready to eat.